 A predefined set of Field definitions each corresponding to a user attribute in the server's security database.
 Do not remove or rename any FieldDef.
-However, the initial list may be added to if necessary. any FieldDel.
-However, the initial list may be added to it fiecessary.
+However, the initial list may be added to if necessary.

 The predefined FieldDefs are:

 UserID Integer Legacy Unix User ID GroupID Integer Legacy Unix Group ID SEC\$USER_NAME String(31) User Name SEC\$FIRST_NAME String(32) First Name (info only) SEC\$MIDDLE_NAME String(32) Middle Name (info only) SEC\$LAST_NAME String(32) Last Name (info only) SEC\$PASSWORD String(32) Password.
 Normally set to null.
 If a row is edited and the Password field is set to a non-null value then the user password is updated when row is posted.
 Note: This field is not normally displayed in a TDBGrid and is intended to be updated by (e.g.) some change password dialog.
 SEC\$ADMIN Boolean If true then user has RDB\$ADMIN role in security database.